Most Kane County municipalities already have decided to continue collecting the 1% grocery tax after the state lets it sunset at the end of 2025.

 “The grocery tax has never taken more out of families’ budgets than it does right now,” Sharkey said.
 “If you were going to give people a break on anything, I can’t think of a better thing than giving them a break on groceries right now.”

-Marquez said he understands why local governments want to keep that stream of revenue, but suggested that the increase in sales would outweigh the 1% rate decrease.
+Marquez said he understands why local governments want to keep that stream of revenue, but suggested the increase in sales would outweigh the 1% rate decrease.

-Officials from municipalities that enacted the ordinance have cited the large amount of revenue they would lose without the tax as the main reason for imposing it.
+Officials from municipalities that have enacted the ordinance cited the large amount of revenue they would lose without the tax as the main reason for imposing it.

 Hull wouldn’t speculate as to whether a 1% tax discount would draw shoppers from neighboring communities to St. Charles, but said he was looking forward to hearing the perspectives of local business owners once the review process begins.